haxala1r/mash/README.md

 ## Development

 I use clangd as the language server.
-Appropriate `compile_commands.json` (required for clangd, otherwise it can not find include files) is provided.
-If you'd like to generate them yourself, just use cmake:
+If you want your include files to be handled correctly, you'll need to generate `compile_commands.json` yourself.
+You can do this using cmake:

 ```bash
 cd build
 cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=1 ..
 cp compile_commands.json ../
 ```

+After this, clangd should not give you errors on every included header.

 ## Progress